Bates College: Ivy Day

 The class graduates participate in an Ivy Day which installs a granite placard onto one of the academic or residential buildings on campus.
-They serve as a symbol of the class and their respective history both academically and socially.
-Some classes donate to the college, in the form of gates, facades, and door outlines, by inscribing or creating their own version of symbolic icons of the college's seal or other prominent insignia.
 This usually occurs on graduation day, but may occur on later dates with alumni returning to the campus.
-This tradition is shared with the University of Pennsylvania and Princeton University.
 On Ivy Day, members of Phi Beta Kappa are announced.

 Winter Carnival

+The college has held, on odd to even years, a Winter Carnival which comprises a themed four-day event that includes performances, dances, and games.
 This tradition is nearly a century old.
-The college has held, on odd to even years, a Winter Carnival which comprises a themed four-day event that includes performances, dances, and games.
-Past Winter Carnivals have included "a Swiss Olympic skier swooshing down Mount David", faculty and student football games, faculty and administration skits, oversized snow sculptures, "serenading of the dormitories", and expeditions to Camden.
-When alumnus Edmund Muskie was governor, he participated in a torch relay from Augusta to Lewiston in celebration of the 1960 Winter Olympics.
+When alumnus Edmund Muskie was governor, he participated in a torch relay from Augusta to Lewiston in celebration of the 1960 Winter Olympics during the carnival.
 Robert F. Kennedy, with his naval classmates, built a replica of their boat back in Massachusetts out of snow in front of Smith Hall, during their carnival.
 This tradition is second only to Dartmouth College as the oldest of its kind in the United States.
-Students are known to participate in what has been colloquially termed as the 'Dartmouth Challenge', which consists of alcohol related activities, closely related to the parent ritual Newman Day, a tradition the college started in the 1970s.
-The carnival has been hosted by the Bates Outing Club since its conception.
+The carnival has been hosted by the Bates Outing Club since its inception.
 On the Friday of Winter Carnival, the Outing Club initiates the annual Puddle Jump, wherein a hole is cut by a chainsaw or axe in Lake Andrews and students jump in.